Hybrid Car: Facts and Tips You Should Know Before Buying

 Hybrid Car History

 Hybrid car technology is not a new thing although some people still think that it's a new technology.
 Hybrid technology was invented more than a century ago when a man called Ferdinand Porsche made the first hybrid vehicle and that was 1902.
 If that name rings a bell, it should because Ferdinand Porsche was the founder of the very famous "Porsche company".
 That first hybrid car was called the "Mixte" and it was referred to as "Semper Vivus" meaning, always alive.

-Afterwards, since the hybrid cars hit the market in the U.S, the major automakers such as Honda, Rolls Royce, Chevrolet and Ferrari have or have announced a plan for producing hybrid vehicles.
+Afterward, since the hybrid cars hit the market in the U.S, the major automakers such as Honda, Rolls Royce, Chevrolet, and Ferrari have or have announced a plan for producing hybrid vehicles.